The complete HSP Framework

 Which signals, situations, body sensations or similarities activate the system?

-What meaning does the system add before behavior appears?
+What meaning does the system add, and what does it predict before behavior appears?

-Which old rules determine what feels safe, risky, necessary or forbidden?
+Which old rules, thresholds or learned routes determine what feels safe, risky, necessary or forbidden?

 Activation / Body State